PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 >Replace program.py with the name of the Python file you want to execute.<br/>

 >[!Note]
->The prerequisite here is that you have to install git and pip for this method.<br/>
+>The condition here is that you have to install git and pip for this method.<br/>